Judge-in-Residence

 Sean-Patrick Dunne

-Sean-Patrick is a trainee solicitor at William Fry LLP.
+Sean-Patrick is a solicitor at Dentons.
 In 2017 he graduated from Dublin University with a Bachelor of Laws degree (LL.B.).
 Throughout his time at Trinity College, Sean-Patrick was a member of the editorial board of the Trinity College Law Review, holding the title of Managing Editor (Financial) in his final year while also undertaking the role of Vice President for Academic Activities for ELSA TCD.
 Before commencing his traineeship, Sean-Patrick worked in-house at aviation and technology companies as well as at financial and professional services firms.
-Sean-Patrick served as Deputy Editor for Management on Volume 21 of the Hibernian Law Journal.
+Sean-Patrick served as Deputy Editor for Management on Volume 21 and Volume 22 of the Hibernian Law Journal.

 Dr Dáire McCormack-George